hks5august/CPSM/README.md

 After data processing, the output object **`New_data`** is generated, which contains 176 samples.
 This indicates that the function has removed 8 samples where OS/OS.time information was missing.
 Moreover, a new 21st column, **`OS_month`**, is added to the data, containing OS time values in months.

-## Step 2 - Split Data into Training and Test Subset
+# Step 2 - Split Data into Training and Test Subset
-Before proceeding further, we need to split our data into training and test subset for the purpose of feature selection and model development.
-Here, we need output from the previous step as an input ( which was “New_data”).
-Next we need to define the fraction (e.g. 0.9) by which we want to split data into training and test.
-Thus, fraction=0.9 will split data into 90% training and 10% as test set.
-Besides, we also need to provide training and set output names (e.g. train_FPKM,test_FPKM )
+Before proceeding further, we need to split the data into training and test subsets for feature selection and model development.
+The output from the previous step, **`New_data`**, serves as the input for this process.
+Next, you need to define the fraction (e.g., 0.9) by which to split the data into training and test sets.
+For example, setting `fraction = 0.9` will divide the data into 90% for training and 10% for testing.
+Additionally, you should specify names for the training and test outputs (e.g., `train_FPKM` and `test_FPKM`).

 ## Example Code
 ```{r}